-The Animate Condensed Matter Company
+The Animate Condensed Matter Laboratory

-A few years ago, a consortium of German research institutes set up a collaboration dedicated to the development of autonomous means of production and self-reliant artificial intelligence.
+A few years ago, a consortium of Russian and German research institutes set up a collaboration dedicated to the development of autonomous means of production and self-reliant artificial intelligence.
 The goal was to prepare for the projected decline in working population.

-The Lifelike Brain
+The Living Brain

-The lifelike brain is a new type of artificial intelligence.
+The living brain is a new type of artificial intelligence.
 The synthetic brain process information like a living animal.
 It can be smarter and faster than the regular AI; it can operate in changing environments; but most importantly, it can be proactive.

-The artificial lifelike brain will not be able to match the power of a human brain anytime soon.
+The artificial living brain will not be able to match the power of a human brain anytime soon.
 Nevertheless, it can make the behavior of autonomous AI systems more intellectual, more diverse and less predictable.
-The battlefield drones controlled by such brains will be able to carry out orders of the command officers, while independently assessing the situation and coming up with better solutions, just like real live soldiers.
+The battlefield drones controlled by such brains will be able to carry out orders of the command officers, while independently assessing the situation and coming up with better solutions, just like real soldiers.

 Additional Advantages